denis1005/Crypto-blog-React/README.md

 ![Register](https://user-images.githubusercontent.com/19151979/185438433-3303bfeb-5623-45b4-aaaa-feda4afe7d66.PNG)

 After a successful register, it will redirect to the home page and save the user information in localStorage.
+If you try again to acces the route '/registe' it will redirect you to 404 page.

 In case of invalid input: